 Address: 200 W. Washington St., Indianapolis, IN 46204

 State Representative Jerry Torr is a sixth generation Hoosier.
-He grew up on a family farm in the heart of Putnam County and was a 10-yaer 4-H’er.
+He grew up on a family farm in the heart of Putnam County and was a 10-year 4-H’er.
 In 1987, he moved to Carmel where he currently resides.
 He became the state representative for House District39 in 1996.

 During the 2005 legislative session, Rep. Torr authored the Daylight Savings Time (DST) bill that called for Indiana to finally observe DST.
 DST has been instrumental in job creation for the Hoosier state.